Robel-rai/Prim-alx-system_engineering-devops/0x00-shell_basics/README.md

 Added a script that creates a dir calld my_first_directory Added a script that creatsd a moves a file from original directory to tmp/my_first_directory

+Added a script that moves us back to our original file